 The Milky Way—that is, our Galaxy—was once considered to be all there is to the Universe.
 Everything we can see in the sky was considered part of the Milky Way; there is no “outside” of our Galaxy.
 We could see other celestial objects that we know today are other galaxies, such as the Andromeda Galaxy, but because they look like bodies of dust and clouds, they were thought be one of the many nebulae in our Galaxy.

-Better telescopes eventually allow astronomers to resolve that galaxies are made of huge agglomerations of stars and are categorically distinct from nebulae.
-In 20th century, with even better telescopic evidence and distance calibration techniques, we learn that these “nebulae” are in fact distant galaxies themselves, a whole different world on their own.
+Better telescopes eventually allow astronomers to see that galaxies are made of huge agglomerations of stars and are categorically distinct from nebulae.
+In 20th century, with even better telescopic evidence and distance calibration techniques, we learn that these “nebulae” are in fact distant galaxies themselves, whole different worlds on their own.

 Once a topic of intense speculation, exoplanets—planets that orbit other stars—are now a scientific certainty.
 The first exoplanet, 51 Pegasi b, is a Jupiter-like exoplanet so close to its host star that it orbits the star in just 4 days.
-This kind of planets—non-existent in the Solar System—are now called “Hot Jupiters” and are now known to be relatively common in the Galaxy.
+These “Hot Jupiters” are non-existent in the Solar System, and are now known to be relatively common in the Galaxy.
 More interestingly, we have also found Earth-like exoplanets in the habitable zone of their host stars with water in their atmosphere.
-This opens up the possibly for alien life similar to that of Earth, a field of study belonging to that of astrobiology.
+This opens up the possibly for alien life similar to that of Earth, a domain of study belonging to astrobiology.

 A white dwarf is made of electron-generate matter and is prevented from further collapse due to the pressure from fast-moving electrons on its surface.
 These objects are roughly the size of Earth and have a mass limit of 1.4 solar masses—any more mass and the electrons will not be able to sustain the pressure, causing them to go supernova.

-Stars are often described by astrophysicists as living things: they are born in nurseries (nebulae); attain adulthood (main sequence), metabolises food (stellar nucleosynthesis); reach a cranky old stage (giant phase); and eventually dies (planetary nebula or supernova).
-Like living things, when stars die, they too leave behind stellar corpses.
-Depending on the initial mass of the star, stars leave behind different kinds of corpses: white dwarfs, neutron stars, or black holes.
+Stars are often described by astrophysicists as if they are living things: they are born in nurseries (nebulae); metabolises food (stellar nucleosynthesis); attain adulthood (main sequence); become elderly and cranky (giant phase); and eventually die (planetary nebula or supernova).
+Like living things, when stars die, they too leave behind corpses.
+Depending on the initial mass of the star, stars leave behind different kinds of stellar corpses: white dwarfs, neutron stars, or black holes.

-These objects are the most extreme objects in the Universe, pushing the boundaries of our understanding of physics the more we study them.
-White dwarfs and neutron stars, for example, are made of an exotic substance called degenerate matter.
-And because of our conflicting understanding of what happens when something extremely massive occupies an infinitely small space, the mechanics at the centre of a black hole is a knowledge hitherto forbbiden to the human intellect.
+Stellar corpses are the most extreme objects in the Universe, pushing the boundaries of our understanding of physics the more we study them.
+For example, white dwarfs and neutron stars are made of a little-studied, exotic substance called degenerate matter.
+And because of our conflicting understanding of what happens when something extremely massive occupies an infinitely small space, the mechanics at the center of a black hole is a piece of knowledge hitherto forbidden to the human intellect.